Edrein/Data-Analysis-Project-COD-SPD/README.md

 # Data Analysis Project – COD/SPD

 # Project Overview
 This project analyzes sterilization and kit usage data for the College of Dentistry's Sterile Processing Department (SPD).
+The main idea was to create a tableau visualization to show which clinics utilize the most inventory, how that inventory is being processed, and the general turnover rate.
+The real world data pertaining to time was compromised and had to be replaced by simulated numbers generated in the project itself, so ultimately the project has created a solid framework for future attempts at a functional live model from the SPD.

 It combines:
 - A **Tableau dashboard** for interactive visual exploration.
 - A **Jupyter Notebook** for data cleaning and analysis.